imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaToueg/algorithm.rst

 8. Q receives <**ack**> from P, it sends <**done**> to P. (See Figure 6)
 9. P receives <**done**> from Q and R, checks the value of *free<P>* and concludes that it is not deadlocked.

 Correctness
 ~~~~~~~~~~~
+Deadlock is detected if and only if the initiator node belongs to a cycle of the WFG.
+Every process forwards the message to each of its successors in the WFG.
+Therefore, in a bounded number of steps, the initiator process i receives the message and detects that it is deadlocked.
+If the initiator does not belong to the cycle, then it will never receive its own message, so deadlock will not be detected.
+[Ghosh2015]_

 Complexity
 ~~~~~~~~~~
 1. **Time Complexity:** The :ref:`Bracha-Toueg Deadlock Detection <BrachaTouegDeadlockDetectionAlgorithm>` has time complexity of 4 * d hops, where d is the diameter of a given WFG.
 [Kshemkalyani1994]_